-From a physical science perspective, limiting human-induced global warming to a specific level requires limiting cumulative CO2 emissions, reaching at least net zero CO2 emissions, along with strong reductions in other GHG emissions.
-Strong, rapid and sustained reductions in CH4 emissions would also limit the warming effect resulting from declining aerosol pollution and would improve air quality.
+From a physical science perspective, limiting human-induced global warming to a specific level requires limiting cumulative $CO_2$ emissions, reaching at least net-zero $CO_2$ emissions, along with strong reductions in other GHG emissions.
+Strong, rapid and sustained reductions in $CH_4$ emissions would also limit the warming effect resulting from declining aerosol pollution and would improve air quality.
 [Finding D-1]

 The PSB report will guide discussions at the Conference of Parties (COP 26) meeting in November 2021 that will also discuss current Nationally Determined Contributions (NDCs) to reduce GHG emissions.
-Current NDCs are projected to result in a 2.7°C rise in temperature rather than the 1.5°C advised by IPCC^{2,3,4,5,6,} and it is anticipated renewed and increased NDCs will be announced at COP.
+Current NDCs are projected to result in a 2.4 °C rise in temperature rather than the 1.5 °C advised by IPCC..
+In 2020, under COVID-19, the world saw a 6% reduction in GHG emissions over 2019 levels.
+Projections for 2021 indicate a 4% increase in GHG emissions and combined with the actual observed emissions (not the declared NDCs) a 2.7 °C increase in temperature can be expected.
+Further, the PSB and the Global Carbon Project predict the 1.5 °C threshold will be surpassed in the 2030s at the 2021 rate of emissions.
+It is anticipated that many countries will renew and increase NDCs at the 2021 COP.